 Ultrasound gels can be used for varied purposes.
 However, we advise you to read the product description before you use it for any other intended purpose.
 The above lists featured the best-reviewed and used ultrasound gels on the market.

 Ultrasound scan is considered to be a safe radiological procedure.
 Though adverse skin reactions with doppler ultrasound are uncommon and rare, a few cases have been reported.
 A small population of people developed contact dermatitis when exposed to ultrasound gel.
 The study concluded that the purpuric reactions occurred as a result of phenoxyethanol and paraben mixing and causing irritation to the skin (1).
-We have listed a few more side effects of ultrasound gel below.
+We have listed a few more side effects of the ultrasound gel below.